52 Types of Beetles in Washington State

 Image credit: depositphotos.com

-Certainly, you should know by now that there are many types of beetles in Washington state.
 Oh, wait!
 Let’s talk a little about beetles themselves.
-You’ve never heard of beetles before, but what do you really know about these creatures?
+You’ve never heard of beetles before, but what do you know about these creatures?

-You may be surprised to find out that there are over 350,000 different types of beetles on the planet today!
-In fact, one in every four insects in the world is actually a beetle!
+You may be surprised that there are over 350,000 different types of beetles today!
+One in every four insects in the world is a beetle!

-These fascinating insects have been around on earth for millions of years and have adapted to just about any environment they could find.
+These fascinating insects have been around on Earth for millions of years and adapted to almost any environment they could find.

 With so many different types of beetles available, it’s no surprise that some unique ones are found in Washington state alone!
 Here are unique types of beetles in Washington state!